Marjorie Moore

 Her personal life mirrors her professional life.
 She is a current board member of an organization supporting reproductive health services, another fostering inclusivity in all areas of the community, and a member of the St. Louis Women’s Forum.
 Janice is also an active gardener and a dedicated daily walker.
 Recently she ended a 3-year streak of walking an average of 5 miles each day.

-Janice has completed undergraduate studies in business at St. Louis University and public health studies at St. Louis University School of Public health.
+Janice has completed undergraduate studies in business and public health studies at St. Louis University School of Public Health.

-As the Policy and Administrative Coordinator, Janice supports VOYCE’s policy initiative around elder and vulnerable adult abuse and the administrative functions of the VOYCE office.
+As the Elder Justice Manager, Janice supports VOYCE’s policy initiative around elder and vulnerable adult abuse.